 A USB power supply is supported and works perfectly, simply connect it via micro-USB.
 There are two problems to consider with a power bank: In “deepsleep” mode, the ECO Power board requires so little power that various power banks switch off automatically on a regular basis, as they believe that no consumers are connected.

-In addition, operation with a power bank is not energy-efficient, as the power bank internally converts the LiPo battery voltage from 3.7 V to 5.0 V, the ECO Power board then converts the 5.0 V back to approx. 3.3 V. These two conversions are permanent and consume electricity.
+In addition, operation with a power bank is not energy-efficient, as the power bank internally converts the LiPo battery voltage from 3.7 V to 5.0 V, the ECO Power board then converts the 5.0 V back to approx. 3.3 V. These two conversions are permanent and consume energy.

-Can I switch 230 V loads with the ECO-Power-Board?
+Can I switch 230 V loads with the ECO Power board?

-So-called external “solid state” relays can switch 230 V loads with a 5 V input voltage.
+So-called external “solid-state” relays can switch 230 V loads with a 5 V input voltage.
 The Arduino ports can control several external solid-state relays (SSR) via a simple transistor circuit.

-What is the maximum battery input voltage?
+What is the maximum allowed battery input voltage?